jsHybugger/cordova-plugin-jshybugger/README.md

-#jsHybugger plugin for PhoneGap 3.x
+#jsHybugger Plugin for Cordova 3.x

 Visit http://www.jshybugger.com/ for more information.